 The District maintains an ongoing partnership with the Withlacoochee Regional Water Supply Authority (WRWSA) to promote regional water supply planning and development.
 In cooperation with the District, the WRWSA completed the most recent update to its Regional Water Supply Plan (RWSP) in 2019.
-This Plan evaluated water use demand for all use categories and identified projected increases of approximately 67.3 mgd from 2015 to 2040.
-The quantity of water available and demand reduction potential for the same period ranges from 126.4 to 142.3 mgd, indicating that demands for all use categories can be met through 2040.
-Coordination on the next RWSP update was initiated in 2023 and will be completed in 2024.
+Coordination on the next RWSP update was initiated in 2023 and will be completed in early 2025.
 In addition, an ongoing water conservation partnership with the WRWSA currently includes phase seven of the Regional Irrigation System Audit program, which addresses outdoor water conservation.